sandipshiwakoti/gluestack-icon-generator/README.md

 ## 📖 Usage
-You can use either the full command `gluestack-icon-generator` or the shortcut `gig`.
+You can use either the full command `gluestack-icon-generator` or the shortcut `gicongen`.

 ### 1. Interactive Mode

 ```
-gig generate
+gicongen generate
 ```

 Follow the interactive prompts to select your icon collection and icons.